aliciamosquera/MSCthesis/README.md

 not possible to define a volume that contained the whole motion of only one cell.
 Nonetheless, we prioritised having the entire time series of one cell in the same movie and later segmenting the different cells.
 14 snippets made the cut from datasets 1 & 2.
-3. Segmentation of the head was done manually off of one snippet to have a baseline.
+- Segmentation of the head was done manually off of one snippet to have a baseline.
 Given that we could not perform a 3D segmentation ourselves, we segmented three slices for each coordinate plane (xy, yz, zx).
 Each slice was chosen at random and accepted if we could see a cell in it with the naked eye.
 For this we made use of [Photopea](https://www.photopea.com/).
+- Random forest classifier with ImageJ to segment all the snippets.

 ## Automatic cell tracking system
 The outline of the image processing goes as follows: